oahr/oahr/src/faq.md

 > * Amiga drivers (if necessary)
 > * Documentation (so people will know how to build it)
 >
-> Rule of thumb: If a functional copy of your hardware cannot be made without having to purchase components, software or documentation exclusively from you, you are not eligible for this repository.
+> Rule of thumb: If a functional copy of your hardware cannot be made without having to purchase components, software or documentation exclusively from you, then your project is not eligible for this repository.

 **Can I still earn money with my project?**